TECHCOLLEGE-SKO-DATA/Checkin/README.md

 # TECHCOLLEGE
-This repository is trains students from TECHCOLLEGE in Denmark in coding.
+This repository is managed and maintained by students and teachers from TECHCOLLEGE in Denmark.
 External contributions are as of now not necessary.

 # CheckInSystem
 A simple check in system using an [ACR122U][card-reader-docs] card reader and a